“I know my business, but I don’t understand small business SEO.”

 Improving your on-site SEO can be a lot of work for one person.
 But what if you could harness the power of others to spread the word about your site and the great content that it contains?
 By encouraging visitors to share your content and making it easy for them to do so you’ll have a great chance of being found by those who might not otherwise click on your search result entry.
 With research suggesting that many consumers value the advice and recommendations of friends and family even over the first rank entry on a Google results page, adding social sharing buttons to your site and encouraging people to click is a great way of improving your online visibility without spending a cent.

 Create and upload videos

 Creating videos will cost you time – most of it spent editing rather than filming, that is for sure – but the payoff is worth it.
 The advantage of video as content is two-fold: first, they keep people on your site longer as they’ll watch a video though to the end if it is compelling and on-point; second, by uploading that video to sites such as YouTube or Vimeo, you can drive potential customers to your site by reaching out to them in the spaces they are.
 You shouldn’t be thinking Hollywood-style productions here and the videos should be related to your business.
 Film how you complete a task from start-to-finish, film yourself offering a tip that will save a customer time and money, or film yourself reviewing one of your new products.
-Videos that are relevant to your business, relevant to a customers needs, and interesting are sure to help your improve your online positioning.
+Videos and a little of film production that are relevant to your business, relevant to a customers needs, and interesting are sure to help your improve your online positioning.